mollard05/flickfinder/REPORT.md

 **Helping Shannon watch all of DiCaprio's movies**

 Shannon is a hospice receptionist in Liverpool.
-Whilst she only works part time, she often slacks off from her work by prioritising her interests in hair and makeup and her obsession with the actor Leonardo DiCaprio.
+As she only works part time, she often enjoys her other interests in her free time, mainly involving her fascination with the actor George Clooney.
+She aims to watch all of his movies so that she has more to gossip with her friends whilst at work.

-She needs a useful site that can allow her to list all movies by a specific actor so that she can go through the list and watch all of DiCaprio's movies.
-As Shannon finds technology a little difficult to use, her family recommended her to use FlickFinder as it has a simplistic graphic that is easy to navigate.
-She logs into the site and can use the "search movies by star" feature, which is clearly outlined by a bold illustration of a person to symbolise actors, to find a long list of movies starring Leonardo DiCaprio (id 138) to work through in her free time.
-This includes the basic information on the movie such as the release date so as to not overwhelm the user.
+She wants to find a useful site that can allow her to list all movies by a specified actor so that she can go through the list and watch all of Clooney's movies in her spare time.
+This should include some information about the movies and its ratings to help her choose what to watch next.
+As Shannon finds technology a little difficult to use, she wants a site that is easy to understand with more simple features and interfaces.
+Her family recommends her to use FlickFinder as it has both a user-friendly graphic that is easy to navigate and a range of simple features for searching for movies.
+She uses the site's "search movies by star" feature, which is clearly outlined in the interface using a simplistic illustration to symbolise actors, to find a long list of movies starring George Clooney (id 123) that she can work through in her free time.
+This list includes basic information on the movie, such as the release date, so as to not overwhelm the user - which Sharron quite likes.

-However, to further improve her experience with the site, she would like a way to track her movies that she has watched already as well as receive a recommendation for her next movie to watch without having to search through the whole system again.
-This can be implemented by recommending movies with similar genres or actors which are shown on the homepage for easy access.
+To further improve her experience with the site, she would prefer a way to track the movies that she has already watched as well as receive a recommendations for other movies without having to search through the whole system again.
+This could be implemented by creating a log-in system which can store details such as "films watched" in order to recommended movies based on similar actors or genres and can be displayed on the homepage for easy access.

 ## 1.3 User Stories